Heaust-ops/orchidbox/README.md

 Control your PC with a gamepad using a CSS-inspired config syntax for button remapping - with per-application overrides, plugin support, and service support.

-_This README was AI-generated.
-The project itself is authentic._

 ---

 ## How It Works